 - 1. Complete Five Honors Courses or Contracts with a grade of "C" or better including: - ♦ The Honors Seminar, a Philosophy 122 ethics course offered every semester; - ♦ One Honors Course/Contract in Humanities or Fine Arts; - ♦ One Honors Course/Contract in Social or Behavioral Sciences; - ♦ One Honors Course/Contract in Science or Mathematics. - ♦ One elective Honors Course/Contract in any discipline - 2.
-Be involved in the Honors Club - 3.
+Complete all Honors Club hours - 3.
 Have a cumulative GPA of 3.25 or higher.